The mother of all states of the kagome quantum antiferromagnet

-In this work, we have (1) shown that $H_\textrm{XXZ0}$ is macroscopically degenerate on the kagome and hyperkagome lattices, (2) shown that all projected three-coloring states are exact ground states of $H_\textrm{XXZ0}$ on any three-colorable lattice of triangular motifs explaining this macroscopic degeneracy, (3) seen how the $XXZ0$ point is embedded in the $J_2-J_z$ kagome phase diagram, and (4) given evidence for the possibility that the KAHF is actually a transition between two different spin-liquids.
+\prlsec{Conclusion} In summary, we have (1) shown that $H_\textrm{XXZ0}$ is macroscopically quantum degenerate on the kagome and hyperkagome lattices, (2) shown that all projected three-coloring states are exact ground states of $H_\textrm{XXZ0}$ on any three-colorable lattice of triangular motifs explaining this macroscopic degeneracy, (3) shown that multiple phases in the $J_2-J_z$ phase diagram, including the spin-liquid(s) in the Heisenberg regime, are proximate to the $XXZ0$ point, and (4) given evidence for a transition between two phases at $J_2=0$ for $-0.5<J_z<1$.
+Our findings suggest that the $XXZ0$ point controls the physics of the Heisenberg and $XY$ points~\cite{YCHeXXZ,LauchliMoessner} on the kagome and the existence of a transition near the Heisenberg point might help resolve conflicting numerical evidence for gapless and gapped states respectively.
+While our focus here has been on the uniform kagome lattice, the exponential degeneracy also applies in the case where the coupling constant in each triangle is disordered (or staggered) as well as to finite clusters of triangles such as the icosidodecahedron; in fact, the latter explains the nearly degenerate manifold on this cluster in the $XY$ regime~\cite{icosi}.

-Our work focuses on lattices of triangular motifs.
-Such lattices have very different phenomenology at the Heisenberg or XY point but all appear similar in the Ising limit - they are all classically macroscopically degenerate.
-On the other hand, many of these differences become evident at the $XXZ0$ point suggesting that it controls the physics of the Heisenberg or XY point.
-For example, our quantum coloring solutions show that the triangular lattice (perturbed slightly in the direction of Heisenberg) is 120 degree ordered at $XXZ0$; this is also known to be true at the Heisenberg point.
-It also provides a framework to understand the nearly degenerate manifold which has been reported in the finite icosidodecahedron cluster in the XY regime~\cite{icosi}.